It is estimated that 50% of adults with attention deficit hyperactivity disorder (ADHD) also suffer from an anxiety disorder.

 Qelbree is a selective norepinephrine reuptake inhibitor that is used in the treatment of both depression and anxiety and that has also been shown to be effective in treating ADHD.
 Currently, Qelbree is approved for the treatment of ADHD in children and adolescents between the ages of 6-17 and may soon be approved for the treatment of adult ADHD.

-Cognitive Behavioral Therapy (CBT), sometimes referred to as “talk therapy,” is a highly effective treatment, usually when used in conjunction with medication, for both ADHD and anxiety.
+Cognitive Behavioral Therapy (CBT), sometimes referred to as “talk therapy,” is a highly effective treatment for both ADHD and anxiety, usually when used in conjunction with medication.
 CBT treatment focuses on finding practical, real-world solutions to the triggers and symptoms of ADHD and anxiety that a person is experiencing.

 What Is CBT?